ozoncp/ocp-template-api/README.md

 ### PostgreSQL

 For the convenience of working with the database, you can use the [pgcli](https://github.com/dbcli/pgcli) utility.
-Migrations are rolled out when the application starts from the **./migrations** directory.
+Migrations are rolled out when the service starts. migrations are located in the **./migrations** directory and are created using the [goose](https://github.com/pressly/goose) tool.

 ```sh
 $ pgcli "postgresql://docker:docker@localhost:5432/ocp_template_api"